ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/start/licensing/activate-license.markdown

 * To activate the license from _settings.json_,
   add either of the below [license configuration](../../server/configuration/license-configuration) options to your [settings.json](../../server/configuration/configuration-options#settings.json) file.
-* Note: If this is the first time you run RavenDB, and the _settings.json_ file does not exist yet,
+* Note: If this is the first time you run RavenDB, and the _settings.json_ file does Not exist yet,
   then manually copy file **_settings.default.json_** to **_settings.json_** and make your changes there.

 {NOTE: }